cardano-scaling/hydra/docs/monthly/2023-01-monthly.md

   + **Next steps:**
     - Open up monthly reviews
     - Add tutorials to the website
-    - Publish and maintain a use case centric roadmap and feature map
+    - Publish and maintain a use-case-centric roadmap and feature map

 ## Conclusion

-This monthly review was the first public one with not only stakeholders from IOG and the CF, but also partners of the latest projects.
+This monthly review was the first public one with not only stakeholders from IOG and the CF, but also collaborators of the latest projects.
 This was the first step to a more open and transparent development process.

 The teams showed some classic demos – like the ‘hydraw’ application which has been running on the same Hydra Head for four weeks now – and some new